 And yes, even though it only has three ingredients, it’s indeed still a recipe.

-One morning as we were slicing various fruits for breakfast, and in passing Pilar mentioned how delicious she thinks it is to sprinkle melon with oregano and Feta cheese.
+One morning as we were slicing various fruits for breakfast, in passing Pilar mentioned how delicious she thinks it is to sprinkle melon with oregano and Feta cheese.

 Hmmm?
 I’d never tried that before, and it sounded super interesting.
 Sure, there are countless recipes that combine watermelon and Feta, but I hadn’t seen many with other melons, and never with oregano.

 Of course I had questions . . .

 Is this a typical Spanish dish?

 Nope, it’s not a Spanish dish — the idea came to her after having had a delicious melon gazpacho which included oregano, and was from a French cookbook.

 What variety of melon is it?

 An orange melon that’s in season and sweet.

 There were more questions, but you get the idea.